Newark and Sherwood: History

 The new district was initially named Newark, after its largest town.
 The name was changed to Newark and Sherwood in 1985.

+Under current local government reorganisation plans, all district councils in Nottinghamshire, as well as the county council, will be abolished in 2028, with the district becoming part of a new Nottinghamshire unitary authority.

 Governance

 Map of Newark and Sherwood district.

 Newark and Sherwood District Council provides district-level services.
 County-level services are provided by Nottinghamshire County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

+Newark and Sherwood has been a non-constituent member of the East Midlands Combined County Authority since May 2024, which is led by a regional mayor.

 Political control

 The council has been under no overall control since the 2023 election, being run by a partnership of Labour, the "Independents for Newark and District" group of independent councillors, and the Liberal Democrats.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities before coming into its powers on 1 April 1974.
 Since 1974 political control of the council has been as follows: